 Do you consider Japan, Singapore or Hong Kong to be wealthy countries?
 These countries boast of GDP per capita of $ 40,000 to $ 95,000.
 Unfortunately, most of their retirees could not last 5 years relying on their retiring funds alone.

 I’m not asking you to live in fear because of these facts.
-Although your friendly financial planner would be using these kind of figures to frighten you into buying their financial products.
-Save some money every month but do not lose sleep for not having enough savings to compliment your retirement fund.
-Those extra high premium and investment linked policies will only put a large dent in your cash liquidity.
+Although your friendly financial planner would be using these kinds of figures to frighten you into buying their financial products.
+Save some money every month but do not lose sleep for not having enough savings to complement your retirement fund.
+Those extra high premia and investment-linked policies will only put a large dent in your cash liquidity.
 Don’t worry too much about how much your loved ones will get after you die.
 More important things await you when you are alive dude.

 Instead, make a decision that you will continue working into your twilight years, not out of fear.
 But out of health and fun purposes.
 I agree, even at your age, your middle age advisor here was vying to retire by the age of 30.
-When I reached 30, I extended the time frame by an addition of ten years.
+When I reached 30, I extended the time frame by the addition of ten years.
 Now that I’m 47, I have told all my friends that I will work till the day I die.
-The fact is, God has blessed that I am able to lead a semi retired lifestyle at this moment.
-I go to holidays two to three times a year as compared to once every two years when I was under employment.
+The fact is, God has blessed that I am able to lead a semi-retired lifestyle at this moment.
+I go on holidays two to three times a year as compared to once every two years when I was underemployment.

 5. You Count On Your Boss Only For Job Experience, Nothing Else

 I predict that good direct bosses are getting as rare as hens’ teeth.
 Hey hey…nice idiom right?
 Anyway, Millennials at work should only be counting on their bosses for valuable job experience.